On a generalization of affinoid varieties: Bornological sets

 \section{Bornological sets}

 \begin{defn} Let $X$ be a set.
-A \emph{bornology} on $X$ is a collection $\cB \subset \sP(X)$ such that \begin{enumerate} \item $\cB$ is a covering of $X$, \ie $\forall x \in X, \exists B \in \cB$ such that $x \in B$; \item $\cB$ is stable under inclusions, \ie $A \subset B \in \cB \then A \in \cB$; \item $\cB$ is stable under finite unions, \ie for each $n \in \N$ and $B_1, ..., B_n \in \cB$, $\bigcup_{i = 1}^n B_i \in \cB$. \end{enumerate}
+A \emph{bornology} on $X$ is a collection $\cB \subset \sP(X)$ such that \begin{enumerate} \item $\cB$ is a covering of $X$, \ie $\forall x \in X, \exists B \in \cB$ such that $x \in B$; \item $\cB$ is stable under inclusions, \ie $A \subset B \in \cB \then A \in \cB$; \item $\cB$ is stable under finite unions, \ie for each $n \in \N$ and $B_1, ..., B_n \in \cB$, $\underset{i = 1}{\overset{n}\bigcup} B_i \in \cB$. \end{enumerate}

-The pair $(X, \cB)$ is called a \emph{bornological set}, and the elements of $\cB$ are called \emph{bounded subsets} of $X$ (with respect to $\cB$, if it is needed to specify). \end{defn}
+A pair $(X, \cB)$ is called a \emph{bornological set}, and the elements of $\cB$ are called \emph{bounded subsets} of $X$ (with respect to $\cB$, if a specification is needed). \end{defn}

-We recall that $\sP(X)$ has the structure of a boolean algebra with respect to the operations $\cup, \cap$ and the complementation $Y \mapsto \ol{Y} = X - Y$, for $Y \in \sP(X)$.
-Thus the definition of a bornology on $X$ is equivalent to the request that the collection $\cB \subset \sP(X)$ is an ideal of $\sP(X)$ that contains the ideal $\sF(X)$ defined by the finite subsets of $X$.
-So, the family of bornologies over a set $X$ is in one-to-one correspondence with the ideals of the algebra $\sP(X)/\sF(X)$ and form a complete lattice with respect to unions (more precisely, the ideal generated by the unions) and intersections.
+We recall that $\sP(X)$ has a canonical structure of boolean algebra with respect to the operations $\cup, \cap$ and the complementation $Y \mapsto \ol{Y} = X - Y$, for $Y \in \sP(X)$.
+Thus the definition of a bornology $\cB$ on $X$ is equivalent to the request that the collection $\cB \subset \sP(X)$ is an ideal of $\sP(X)$ that contains the ideal $\sF(X)$ defined by finite subsets of $X$.
+So, the family of bornologies over a set $X$ is in a one-to-one correspondence with the ideals of the boolean algebra $\sP(X)/\sF(X)$ and forms a complete lattice with respect to unions (more precisely, the ideal generated by the unions) and intersections.

 For any collection $\cS \subset \sP(X)$ there is a minimal bornology $\cB$ on $X$ such that $\cS \subset \cB$, that is the smallest ideal of $\sP(X)$ that contains the ideal generated by $\cS$ and $\sF(X)$.
 This bornology is called the bornology \emph{generated} by $\cS$ and is denoted $\langle \cS \rangle$, while $\cS$ is said to be a \emph{bornological pre-basis} of $\langle \cS \rangle$.
-A family $\cS \subset \sP(X)$ is called a \emph{bornological basis} of $\langle \cS \rangle$ if it is a covering of $X$ and for any $B_1, B_2 \in \cS$ there exists $B \in \cS$ such that $B_1 \cup B_2 \subset B$.
+A family $\cS \subset \sP(X)$ is called a \emph{bornological basis} of $\langle \cS \rangle$ if it is a covering of $X$ and for any $B_1, B_2 \in \lt \cS \gt$ there exists $B \in \cS$ such that $B_1 \cup B_2 \subset B$.